-Yet these supporters of the Polisario and pseudo-defenders of human rights have been only publicizing one side of the story in order to lure the international public opinion into being sympathetic with the “cause” of the Polisario and dismiss Morocco as an occupying power.
+Yet these supporters of the Polisario and pseudo-defenders of human rights have been only publicizing one side of the story in order to lure the international public opinion sympathy with the “cause” of the Polisario, and dismiss Morocco as an occupying power.
 In the process, the main victim is the truth.
-Those who tackle the issue, irrespective of their ideological leanings, analyze it from a one-sided perspective -that of the Polisario and Algeria – while ignoring many historical, political and social facts that are crucial to grasp the multifaceted nature of this thorny conflict.
+Those who tackle the issue, irrespective of their ideological leanings, analyze it from a one-sided perspective -that of the Polisario and Algeria – while ignoring many historical, political and social factors crucial to grasping the multifaceted nature of this thorny conflict.

-A new video of Polisario opponent Mustapha Salma Oueld Sidi Mouloud has debunked the “truths” that have long been divulged about this issue, and uncovered the true nature of Polisario leadership and to what extent their components represent the Saharawis.
+Polisario opponent Mustapha Salma Oueld Sidi Mouloud has recently released a video in which he debunks the “truths” that have long been touted in pro-Polisario narratives.
+The video uncovers the true nature of Polisario leadership and to what extent its ideologies and behaviours represent the Saharawis.

-In an interview with the Moroccan news outlet Hespress, Mustapha Salma said that he was banned entry to the Tindouf camps not only because he has a different political approach regarding the way to resolve the conflict, but most importantly, because he “has more legitimacy than the Polisario leaders.”
-In this regard he highlighted his belonging both by birth and origin to the Sahara, unlike the leaders of the separatist movement.
+In an interview with Moroccan news outlet Hespress, Mustapha Salma said that Polisario leadership had banned him entry to the Tindouf camps.
+He explained that this was not only due to his conflicting political view on finding a resolution to the ongoing conflict, but also, and most importantly, because he “has more legitimacy than the Polisario leaders.”
+In this regard he highlighted his belonging both by birth and origin to the Western Sahara, unlike the leaders of the separatist movement.

-He went to say that this is what the leaders of the Polisario lack.
+He went on to say that this is what the leaders of the Polisario lack.
 “It is rare to find a leader of the Polisario who is Saharawi by tribe and by birth,” he noted.
-“Most of them may have been of Saharawi origins, but did not live in the Sahara, or they were born in the Sahara and are not of Saharawi descent,” he said.
+“Most of them may have been of Saharawi origins, but did not live in the Western Sahara, nor they were born in the Western Sahara and are not of Saharawi descent,” he said.

-Khatri Adou “was born in the Sahara but his origins have nothing to do with the Sahara.
-He is from a Mauritanian tribe and you won’t find a cousin or a relative of his in the Sahara,” he said.
+Khatri Adou “was born in the Western Sahara but his origins have nothing to do with the Western Sahara.
+He is from a Mauritanian tribe and you won’t find a cousin or a relative of his in the Western Sahara,” he said.

-The same applies, according to Mustapha Salam, to Mohammed Abdelaziz, leader of the Polisario, and the Minister of Defense, Mohamed Lamin Bouhal.
+The same applies, according to Mustapha Salma, to Mohammed Abdelaziz, leader of the Polisario, and the Minister of Defense, Mohamed Lamin Bouhal.

 “The only tribe that has both legitimacies [in reference to his Rguibat tribe] is banned from taking the leadership of the Polisario, because it is not the interest of Algeria,” he said.

-According to the former Polisario official, Algeria prefers to deal with the likes of Boukhari, Khatri or Mohammed Abdelaziz, because it can put pressure on them, in a sense that if they refuse to abide by its orders, it can tell them you are not fully Saharawis.
+According to the former Polisario official, Algeria prefers to deal with the likes of Boukhari, Khatri or Mohammed Abdelaziz, because it can put pressure on them.
+These leaders can be influenced and if they refuse to abide by Algeria’s orders, it can tell them they are not fully Saharawis.

-‘Those are people who can be put under pressure and can be even called mercenaries, because they are fighting for their own self-interest” he noted.
+‘Those are people who can be put under pressure and can even be called mercenaries, because they are fighting for their own self-interest.”

-Mustapha Salma went on to denounce the fact that none of those who speak on behalf of the Saharawis and negotiate with Morocco are from the Sahara or were born in the territory.
-“The delegation that negotiates with Morocco does not include a single person who was displaced (uprooted) from the Sahara.”
+Mustapha Salma went on to denounce the fact that none of those who speak on behalf of the Saharawis and negotiate with Morocco are from the Western Sahara, nor were they born in the territory.
+“The delegation that negotiates with Morocco does not include a single person who was displaced (uprooted) from the Western Sahara.”

-Mustapha Salma expressed his disappointment to see the international community extending the red carpet to Mohammed Abdelaziz and his acolytes while ignoring Saharawis like him.
+Mustapha Salma expressed his disappointment at seeing the international community extend the red carpet to Mohammed Abdelaziz and his acolytes while ignoring Saharawis like him.